 Unbelievable Sword pays ol' grampa Ringman a visit on Ringman's now-home plane.

 Unbelievable Sword shows off his new arsenal.
 He found a loophole in the 3rd Edition Epic Level Handbook (which he calls the Book of Epic Wisdom or something), in the tables you use to randomly generate an Epic-Level magic item.
 If you keep rolling the right numbers, the item's "plus" can keep going up, and up, and up, with no upper limit.
 It is theoretically possible to get a +infinity sword, or a +infinity shield or piece of armor.
 (This is true.
 Look at the tables yourself!)
 He (ahem) "found" one of these randomly-generated +infinity swords just lying around.
 He then sold it for infinity gold pieces, and used the proceeds to buy himself a whole arsenal of +infinity weapons, and a +infinity shield with (among other things) the ranged and animated abilities so that he could use it without it being considered "equipped" (and thus allowing him to use his monk abilities while still having an infinite armor class).
 Of course, the other disgusting characters will probably follow suit and become equally well-armed.
 It's not clear what you would need to roll to-hit when attacking an infinite armor class with an infinite attack bonus.
-However, such a character would be extremely vulnerable if the +infinity weapon attacking him had the ghost touch ability, which hits on a touch attack (bypassing the +infinity armor bonus of the shield).
+However, such a character would be extremely vulnerable if the +infinity weapon attacking him had the brilliant energy ability, which ignores armor and armor-enhancement bonuses to the target's AC (bypassing the +infinity armor bonus of the shield).
+This won't be a problem in 3.5, though, since in the 3.5 rules a shield gives a shield bonus instead of an armor bonus.

 Since looting gems or other forms of money no longer yields experience points, Central Earth has reverted to earning x.p. the old fashioned way: mass slaughter.
 The rate of progress is much much slower than the old method, so Unbelievable Sword is still the highest level character on the planet and will continue to be so for a long, long time.